bradygrapentine/party-like-its-1989/README.md

     - Give the user a chance to "favorite" movies and store favorite movies in local storage

+    ~ when you figure this out for minesweeper, you'll be able to clone it

     - Explore the API and use other endpoints.

+    ~ see if you can link to a particular movie and display more information

     - Allow the user to change the year they are searching for